 - IBUS6005 Ethical International Business Decisions

 + Can be completed as an elective if not completed as a core unit.

 The following table shows an example degree progression for a student enrolled in the Master of Human Resource Management and Industrial Relations on a full-time basis, completing the degree in 1.5 years (over three semesters).

 Please Note: The information listed in this program of study example is meant as a guide only.
 Students should always check the requirements for individual units of study.
 Students are usually able to complete the units of study for their course in different sequences to those listed above.
-You are advised to plan your program based upon your individual needs and to contact the Student Information Office if you need any assistance in planning your progression in your course.
+You are advised to plan your program based upon your individual needs.